wangchning/vocabulary/Vocabulary.md

 ### eligible
 - Neither your dog nor your friend from Australia is eligible to run for president of the United States, but you might be!
 - If you get good grades, volunteer at the hospital, play varsity sports, and write for your school paper, you might be eligible for a college scholarship.

+### essentially
+- In spite of your faults, you're essentially a good person.

+Notice the tie between essentially and the word 'essence', referring to the very core of something.
+As an adverb, then, essentially refers to something's nature.

 ### evolution and revolution
 *Evolution* means the process of developing by gradual changes while *revolution* states a new development in an industry that changes everything drastically.